Whether you prefer white or red wine is generally a matter of taste.

 Fermentation can occur naturally, but sometimes winemakers add yeast to help control the process.

 The crushed grapes are put through a press, which removes the skins and other sediment.
-Whether this step is done before or after fermentation determines whether the wine becomes red or white.
+Whether this step is done before or after fermentation, along with grape color, determines whether the wine becomes red or white.

 To make white wine, grapes are pressed before fermentation.
-Red wine is pressed after fermentation.
+Red wine is usually pressed after fermentation.

 After this step, the wine is aged in stainless steel or oak barrels until it's ready to be bottled.